The Benefits of Group-Based NDIS Supports vs. 1:1 Support

 Flexible, participant-led activities

-Families are often relieved to learn that they do not have to choose one option forever.
+Families are often relieved to hear that they do not have to choose one option permanently.

-Many participants benefit from a combination of both group-based NDIS supports and 1:1 support.
+Many participants benefit from a combination of both.
+For example:

-1:1 support during the week to build routines, independence, or confidence
+1:1 support during the week to build routines, independence, and confidence

 Group programs on weekends or during school holidays for social connection and shared experiences

-The best NDIS support plan is one that reflects the participant’s needs, goals, and comfort level.
+The best support plan is one that reflects the participant's needs, goals, and comfort level right now, with room to evolve over time.

 Comments